Dora Bradley, Ph.D., RN-BC, F.A.A.N.

 Work and Education

-Dr. Dora Bradley currently serves as the Associate Dean for Strategic Initiatives & Innovations for Baylor University Louise Herrington School of Nursing.
+Dr. Dora Bradley currently serves as Clinical Associate Professor and Program Coordinator of the DNP Executive Nurse Leadership Track for Baylor University Louise Herrington School of Nursing.
 Previously, she served as the Chief Clinical & Patient Learning Officer (CCPLO) for Baylor Scott & White Health in Dallas, Texas and was Vice President for Nursing Professional Development for Baylor Scott & White-North and Baylor Health Care System.
 Her distinguished career is extensive and includes more than 35 years working in healthcare.
 Some of the other impressive leadership roles she has held include: Director, Center for Nursing Education and Research, Baylor University Medical Center; Director of Professional Practice, Shawnee Mission Medical Center; Assistant Professor Medical University of South Carolina, College of Nursing; and Director of Staff Support, Medical University of South Carolina, Medical Center.
 Throughout her career, Dr. Bradley has maintain close ties with her academic partners and has had number of joint and adjunct appointments.
 She has preceptored numerous graduate students and served on DNP project and PhD dissertation committees.
 Dr. Bradley’s career also includes many years working as a nurse in a variety of clinical nursing roles at facilities including: Children’s Hospital of Oklahoma; Norman Regional Hospital, Midwest City Memorial Hospital and Creek Nation Indian Hospital.

 Dr. Bradley received her PhD in Nursing Science from University of South Carolina, her MS in Nursing/Education & Peds from University of Oklahoma Health Science Center and her Bachelor of Science from Oklahoma Baptist University.
 She has been Board Certified in Nursing Professional Development (RN-BC) since 2005.